 Number theory has roots in ancient history, but since the seventeenth century, it’s developed intensively using ideas from many branches of mathematics.
 Despite the subject’s maturity, there are still unsolved problems that are easy to state and understand – for example, is every even number greater than two the sum of two primes?
-In this module, and in Analytic number theory II (M829), you’ll study number theory using techniques from analysis, particularly the convergence of series and the calculus of residues.
-The module is based on readings from T.M.
-Apostol’s Introduction to Analytic Number Theory.
+In this module, you’ll study number theory using techniques from analysis, particularly the convergence of series and integration methods.
+Based on readings from T.M.
+Apostol’s Introduction to Analytic Number Theory, the module builds toward understanding and proving Dirichlet’s theorem on the distribution of primes in arithmetic progressions.

 What you will study